-WWE Rumors: Details On Roman Reigns’ Arrest, As Shawn Michaels Gives Him Advice
+WWE Rumors: Details On Roman Reigns’ Arrest As Shawn Michaels Gives Him Advice

 “Listen, I don’t carry anything.
 I just try to do my part.
 Roman Reigns, and I knew this going into it how great he could be and giving to him and trusting him with the spots we were going to do and I think that had a lot to do with it.
 And I really thought, ‘Holy cow!
 He’s a lot better than anybody thinks he is.’
 Like, Roman Reigns is great!”

-He further went on to say that Cena was a great wrestler, as well, and that he was a lot more entertaining than he thought he would be.
+He further went on to say that Cena was a great wrestler, as well, and he was a lot more entertaining than he thought he would be.

-So, now it’s your turn, wrestling fans: what do you think of these latest WWE rumors about Roman Reigns?
+So, now it’s your turn, wrestling fans; what do you think of these latest WWE rumors about Roman Reigns?
 Do you think he will defeat The Undertaker on WrestleMania night?

 Leave your thoughts about the latest WWE rumors in the comments below.